-Once the overview, timeline and vision is communicated, it’s constructive to ask for feedback from the team to see if there are concerns about the timeline and tasks.
+Once the overview, timeline and vision are communicated, it’s constructive to ask for feedback from the team to see if there are concerns about the timeline and tasks.
 Changes should be made if appropriate.
 The project team will feel more involved and participatory in the project if they feel they were a key factor in the creation.

 2. Establish Roles and Responsibilities